East African campaign (World War I): Analysis

 Nearly 400,000 Allied soldiers, sailors, merchant marine crews, builders, bureaucrats and support personnel participated in the East Africa campaign.
 They were assisted in the field by 600,000 African bearers.
-The Allies employed nearly one million people in their fruitless pursuit of Lettow-Vorbeck and his small force.
+The Allies employed nearly one million people in their pursuit of Lettow-Vorbeck and his small force.
 Lettow-Vorbeck was cut off and could entertain no hope of victory.
 His strategy was to keep as many British forces diverted to his pursuit for as long as possible and to make the British expend the largest amount of resources in men, shipping and supplies against him.
 Although diverting in excess of 200,000 Indian and South African troops against his forces and garrison German East Africa in his wake, he could divert no more Allied manpower from the European theatre after 1916.
 While some shipping was diverted to the African theatre, it was not enough to inflict significant difficulties on the Allied navies.